Home

 Natural occurrences of ectopic pregnancy do a occur, however they are considered very dangerous to the mother.

-Another major problem when transferring a uterus from one person to another is the possibility of rejection (i.e. the transplanted womb is recognised by the implanted body as being foreign material and "attacked"), especially if that occurred during a pregnancy.
-The risk of rejection can only be reduced by taking drugs to suppress the immune system and prevent rejection of the transplant, but most of these drugs are harmful to the early foetus development during a pregnancy.
-It was thus thought that uterus implants must wait either until less intrusive immunology suppression drugs were developed, or until advances in cloning or genetic engineering allowed the growth of female reproductive organs such as a uterus that were not "foreign" to the patient.
+Another major problem when transferring a uterus from one person to another is the likelihood of rejection, i.e. the transplanted womb is recognised by the implanted body as being foreign material and is "attacked".
+This happened to Lili.
+The risk of rejection can be reduced by taking drugs to suppress the immune system, but the drugs available in the 1980's were found to be harmful to early foetus development during a pregnancy and also increased the chance of developing cancer.

 A paper published in the International Journal of Gynaecology and Obstetrics in March 2002 reported that that doctors in Saudi Arabia had performed the world's first womb transplant.
 The operation was on a 26-year-old cis-woman who had lost her own womb because of excessive bleeding after childbirth.
 The operation used the womb of a 46-year-old woman who needed a hysterectomy, and was performed on 6 April 2000.
 It was initially deemed a success by the doctors, but the transplanted womb had to be removed 99 days later when scans revealed a blockage in one of the grafted vessels that cut off blood supply to the uterus.
 However, the uterus did produce two hormone induced menstrual periods before it had to be removed.

-Researchers then sought better ways of "plumbing in" the transplanted uterus than the Saudi's had used.
-In June 2003 a Swedish team led by Dr Brännström of Sahlgrenska University in Gothenburg, briefed a "European Society of Human Reproduction and Embryology Conference" in Madrid about a new technique where the transplanted womb is attached to two arteries and three veins on each side, with blood primarily coming from the external iliac artery.
+Swedish surgeons performing a uterus transplant operation in September 2012 Researchers then sought better ways of "plumbing in" the transplanted uterus than the Saudi's had used.
+In June 2003 a Swedish team led by Dr Brännström of Sahlgrenska University in Gothenburg, announced a new technique where the transplanted womb is attached to two arteries and three veins on each side, with blood primarily coming from the external iliac artery.
 It would also be attached to the vagina, and to the round and sacral ligaments to hold it in place, but not to the Fallopian tubes - if the woman has those.
 The woman would not be able to conceive naturally, but would have to have IVF.
 She would also have to give birth by Caesarean.
-The new technique was considered simpler and less risky than most transplant operations as no major blood vessels or vital organs are involved.
+The technique was considered simpler and less risky than most transplant operations

 Chelsea Jovanovich after a 12-hour uterus transplant operation in February 2020 at the University of Pennsylvania, USA.
 She gave birth to a baby boy, Telden, in May 2021.